How to Choose Solar Lights for Your Yard

 Make sure your lights will be able to perform the functions you require.
-When lighting an outdoor area, we recommend you use 3 kinds of solar landscape lights – accent lights, path lights, and task lights.
-Here are some examples:
+Make sure your lights will be able to perform the functions you require.
+When lighting an outdoor area, you have many different kinds solar landscape lights to choose from – Here are just a few examples:

 Solar accent lights

-These are used to mark areas or highlight features in your yard, but not illuminate a large object or area.
-They are not as bright as other kinds of lights, meaning they last longer.
-Their purpose is mostly to add visual interest.
+These are typically decorative lights used to mark areas or highlight features in your yard but not illuminate a large object or area.
+They are not as bright as other kinds of lights, and their purpose is mostly to add visual interest.

 Solar path lights